semk/voldemort/README.md

     Usage: voldemort [options]

 	Options:
 	  -h, --help            show this help message and exit -w WORK_DIR, --work_dir=WORK_DIR
 	                        Working Directory
 	  -s, --serve           Start the HTTP Server
 	  -p PORT, --port=PORT  Port inwhich the HTTPServer should run -d, --deploy          Deploy this website
+	  -u USER, --user=USER  Login name for server
 	  -a AT, --at=AT        Server address to deploy the site -t TO, --to=TO        Deployment directory

 ## Usage Example